necromeo/s3-tool/README.md

 * `change-permissions`: Takes any number of keys and changes their...
 * `delete-key`: USE WITH EXTREME CAUTION!
 Deletes a given key...
 * `download`: Downloads a key or series of keys
-* `list-all`: USE WITH CAUTION!
-Lists all keys in the...
 * `list-keys`: Lists keys according to a given prefix
 * `upload`: Uploads a single file or multiple files.